Fight for California House may be barometer for November

 Knight questions Garcia’s loyalty to Trump, while Garcia blames Knight for losing the seat.
 “There wasn’t enough effort, there wasn’t enough charisma” in 2018, Garcia says.

 On the Democratic side, Uygur has been attacking Smith for a history of taking corporate donations, as well as the campaign arm of House Democrats for backing her, similar to Sen. Bernie Sanders’ longstanding conflict with party establishment.
+Smith has said she is not accepting corporate PAC or lobbyist donations in the race.

 Not long ago the district was reliable conservative terrain, running through suburbs and horse ranchettes in northern Los Angeles County, into a slice of Ventura County that includes the Ronald Reagan Presidential Library.